DevCycleHQ/ios-client-sdk/DevCycle-OpenFeature-Provider/README.md

 # DevCycle OpenFeature Provider

-This package provides a DevCycle provider implementation for the [OpenFeature](https://openfeature.dev) feature flagging SDK.
+This package provides a DevCycle provider implementation for the [OpenFeature iOS SDK](https://openfeature.dev/docs/reference/technologies/client/swift) feature flagging SDK.
 It allows you to use DevCycle as the feature flag management system behind the standardized OpenFeature API.

 ## Installation